nashysolutions/Directory/README.md

 # Directory

-A lightweight and thin wrapper that provides a means of accessing the file system in a [SwiftUI](https://developer.apple.com/xcode/swiftui/) environment, conveniently.
+A means of accessing the file system in a [SwiftUI](https://developer.apple.com/xcode/swiftui/) environment, conveniently.

 ### Usage